zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 A Confederacy of Dunces by John Kennedy Toole

-Don Quixote by Miguel de Cervantes

 James and the Giant Peach by Roald Dahl

-The Little Prince by Antoine de Saint-Exup&eacute;ry

-The Phantom Tollbooth by Norton Juster

-Number 9 Dream by David Mitchell

-The Joy of Cooking by Irma S. Rombauer

-Tris's Book by Tamora Pierce

-The Shallows by Nicholas G. Carr

-A Wrinkle in Time by Madeline L'engle

-Cutting for Stone by Abraham Vergese

-Bluets by Maggie Nelson

-Brown Bear Brown Bear by eric carle

-&nbsp;

 thankfully from now on we can focus on what we can all agree on – good books.